Air date: March 11, 1960

 - Lost in Character: What the crew thinks is Gerald's problem.

-- Mind Screw: Par for the course for the Twilight Zone.
-It is very convoluted and no-one can definitely say whether the character ultimately was Arthur Curtis or Gerald Raigan.
+- Mind Screw: Par for the course for The Twilight Zone.
+It is very convoluted and no-one can definitely say whether the character ultimately is Arthur Curtis or Gerald Raigan.

 - Mistaken from Behind: Arthur Curtis mistakes a little girl for his daughter Tina from behind.

-- Nice Guy: Brinkley in the end turns out to be the one in the harsh universe of Gerald.
+- Nice Guy: Brinkley (David White), Gerald's agent, turns out to be the one in the harsh universe of Gerald.
 He is first demanding to him and warns that his career can stop if he continues to be as negligent as before.
 However, later, as Curtis/Raigan goes on saying that he is definitely Curtis the lawyer, but not Raigan the actor, Brinkley confesses that he understands the hero and he also wishes he was another character than he is.
 Later Curtis/Raigan steals Brinkley's car to arrive in time before the set was dismantled to return in the other universe.